 We conduct business globally and are exposed to foreign currency risk from changes in the value of underlying assets and liabilities of our non-U.S. dollar-denominated foreign investments and foreign currency transactions.
 We manage the exposure to these risks through the use of foreign currency forward exchange contracts, fixed-to-fixed cross-currency rate swap contracts and non-derivative net investment hedges.
 Translation gains and losses from non-U.S. subsidiaries are generally reflected as a component of accumulated other comprehensive loss within shareholders' equity on the consolidated balance sheets.
-For subsidiaries located in highly inflationary economies, the financial statements are remeasured into U.S. dollars, and the foreign currency gains and losses from the remeasurement of monetary assets and liabilities of our Argentina subsidiary resulted in net pre-tax foreign currency exchange losses of \$164 million and \$52 million during the years ended December 31, 2023 and 2022, respectively.
+For subsidiaries located in highly inflationary economies, the financial statements are remeasured into U.S. dollars, and the foreign currency gains and losses from the remeasurement of monetary assets and liabilities are reflected in the consolidated statements of income, rather than in shareholders' equity.
+The remeasurement of monetary assets and liabilities of our Argentina subsidiary resulted in net pre-tax foreign currency exchange losses of \$164 million and \$52 million during the years ended December 31, 2023 and 2022, respectively.